 How Plan to Eat sorts the Shopping List:

-The recipe ingredients from your Planner will automatically populate the Shopping List.
-The shopping list works from a specific range of dates and lists all of the ingredients for the recipes within that date range.
+The shopping list works from a specific range of dates and lists all of the ingredients for the recipes planned within that range.

 Learn more about how to use the grocery stores on your list.